 Larry coordinates all Hines Corporation activities, focusing primarily on operational issues and acquisition strategies.
 Prior to founding Hines Corporation, Larry held executive management positions with several divisions of McGraw Edison including SpeedQueen, Bussmann, and Clarke Floor Machine as President.
 Larry began his career with White Consolidated Industries in several accounting and finance positions.

-Michele oversees all employment and human resources-related activities and is a member of the company’s liability and risk management team.
-Before joining Hines Corporation in 1991, Michele worked in human resources for publicly and privately held companies such as Michigan Spring and Stamping, Clarcor, and Bennett Pump.
+Deb oversees all employment and human resources related activities and is a member of the company’s risk management team.
+Prior to joining Hines Corporation in 2020, Deb worked in Human Resources for Bennett Pump Company, Acemco Automotive, Grand Transformers, and Counter Point Furniture Products.

 Greg is responsible for tax and financial accounting and is a member of the company’s liability and risk management team.
 Prior to joining Hines Corporation in 1995, Greg owned a private consulting practice, served as the controller of two distribution companies, and worked in public accounting with Arthur Andersen & Co.

 Kent is responsible for the information technology group, management and development of tracking, meeting and reporting financial objectives.
 This includes introducing innovation and creativity into the financial reporting process through the use of collaborative systems.
 Prior to joining Hines Corporation in 2012, Kent served as the Divisional Controller for a Fortune 500 company.
 He has held positions as the Director of Finance and Chief Financial Officer for both distribution and manufacturing companies.
 Kent began his professional career in public accounting with Plante & Moran.

 Hines acquires Pacific Steamex, moves manufacturing to Grand Haven, MI; Hines Corporation established.Previous Next